 It is especially easy to get into the habit of avoiding using the frog of the bow, probably because this is the most uncomfortable part of the bow to use.
 Bow changes, string crossings and weight control are all more difficult at the frog than in the middle and for this reason, we will often instinctively avoid going all the way to the frog, on even the longest up-bows.
 Unfortunately, this natural avoidance of the frog has the effect of making us increasingly uncomfortable there.
 If, on the contrary, we deliberately fight against this natural tendency, and insist on bowing all the way to the frog whenever possible and appropriate, then we will find ourselves becoming more and more comfortable at the frog.
 If we can become comfortable at the frog with our bow changes, string crossings and arm weight control, then this will make playing in the middle of the bow seem even easier.
 Practising at the frog is like doing gymnastics with heavy boots on: a wonderful preparatory exercise that makes everything that comes afterwards seem easy.

 It is also easy to forget that the tip of the bow exists.
 This is a shame because playing at the point of the bow gives such a beautiful gentle sound, with an easily-achieved imperceptible start and finish to the stroke, and an effortless seamless legato.
-Of course it does require a certain effort on the part of the arm: we really do need to reach the arm out far (especially for the “A” string) and this can be tiring if we need to stay in this position for a long time.
+Of course, it does require a certain effort on the part of the arm: we really do need to reach the arm out far (especially for the “A” string) and this can be tiring if we need to stay in this position for a long time.

 It is surprising how many factors are actually involved in what seems like such a simple task – just pulling a bow across the string from one end to the other.
 We need to be able to observe all of these factors and one of the best ways to do this is by playing in front of a mirror.
 We tend to watch our left hand instinctively but now we must make the effort to watch our bow and right arm.
 To see the bow angle and point of contact, it may help to rotate our seat clockwise a little so that our left side is turned slightly towards the mirror.
 To watch our right arm, however, it is better to be directly facing the mirror, or turned a little to our left (anticlockwise), with our right side turned towards the mirror.

 Sometimes while playing, we may find that our attention is taken away from the bow by technical difficulties with the notes we are playing.
 It is precisely at THESE moments when our bow might go crooked or our point of contact might go wandering.
 That’s why the best way to observe ourselves is actually by recording ourselves on video while in a performing situation.
-Here we will not normally be thinking about anything but musical communication so we will see our bowing in its authentic, unconscious, automatised, natural state.
+In these circumstances, we will not normally be thinking about anything but musical communication so we will see our bowing in its authentic, unconscious, automatised, natural state.